Saint Francis Red Wolves men's basketball

-The Saint Francis Red Flash men's basketball team represents Saint Francis University (SFU) in Loretto, Pennsylvania, United States.
-The school's team currently competes in the NCAA Division I Northeast Conference (NEC).
-They play their home games at DeGol Arena.
-The Red Flash have appeared in the NCAA tournament twice, most recently in 2025.
+The Saint Francis Red Wolves men's basketball team represents Saint Francis University (SFU) in Loretto, Pennsylvania.
+The team competes in the NCAA Division III Presidents' Athletic Conference (PAC), plays its home games at DeGol Arena, and is coached by Luke McConnell.
+Saint Francis made two appearances in the NCAA Division I men's basketball tournament in 1991 and 2025.

-The 2025–26 season will be SFU's last in Division I. In March 2025, SFU announced it would start reclassification to NCAA Division III that July.
-After the 2025–26 season, SFU will join the D-III Presidents' Athletic Conference.
+The 2025–26 season marked the program's final season in NCAA Division I. In March 2025, Saint Francis announced that it would begin reclassifying to NCAA Division III in July 2025, joining the Presidents' Athletic Conference following the completion of the 2025–26 academic year.

+The university's athletic teams were known as the Red Flash until June 3, 2026, when Saint Francis announced that they would be rebranded as the Red Wolves beginning with the 2026–27 athletic year, coinciding with the school's transition to Division III.